-We offer mandatory disabled facilities grants for the following type of works, subject to the advice of the Surrey County Council's Occupational Therapists and advice from relevant experts.
+We offer disabled facilities grants for the following type of works, subject to the advice of the Surrey County Council Occupational Therapists and technical advice from our Home Improvement Agency.

 We also offer Small Works Grants and Loans.

 a) Making it easier for the disabled person to access:

 - the home or the building in which the flat or maisonette is situated.

 - the room used/usable as a main family room.

 - a room in which there is a lavatory, a bath or shower (or both) and a wash hand basin.

 - a facility for the preparation and cooking of food.

 N.B.
 Providing a room suitable for sleeping or making it easier to use the lavatory, bath, shower or wash hand basin will only be considered where the Council is satisfied that adaptation of an existing room, or access to that room is not suitable in that particular case.